Zeyu-Li/Unity-Tutorial-2D/README.md

    }
    ```

-   You will have to drag the player to target and change the smoothing if you like
+   You will have to drag the player to target and change the smoothing value if you like more or less smoothing